Coaltrainscoffeeshopgallery/coaltrainscoffeeshopgallery.github.io/README.md

 MY NOTES:
 Posts seem to be filtered by the date internal on the document.
-The external date seems to be mainly for when the post will show on the website.
+This will overwrite the external date in the sense of the internal date will restrict when the post is shown.
+Put the internal date as the date you are posting this to the website and the project date to the actual date of the event.
+Also put the external date to the date you are posting this to the website